Arkhan0123/Airbnb-Booking-Analysis---EDA/README.md

 **Main Libraries to be used:**

-  -Pandas for data manipulation, aggregation -Matplotlib and Seaborn for visualisation and behaviour with respect to the target variable.
-Use at least 5 different visualisations.
+  -Pandas for data manipulation, aggregation\n -Matplotlib and Seaborn for visualisation and behaviour with respect to the target variable.
+Use at least 5 different visualisations.\n
-  -NumPy for computationally efficient operations
+  -NumPy for computationally efficient operations\n

 **Project Architecture:**